apace100/origins-docs/docs/types/power_types/action_over_time.md

   	}
 }
 ```

-When a player with this power is burning, the power will set the player on fire for 4 seconds every second.
-Effectively, this power makes players burn forever once set on fire, unless they extinguish themselves by stepping in water.
+This example will set the entity on fire if the entity that has the power is on fire, essentially making the entity burn indefinitely unless the entity manages to extinguish the fire.